ThomasLastName/quality-of-life/README.md

 ---

 # Prerequisites for Using This Code
-This repo depends on some standard libraries.
+This repo depends only on some standard libraries.

 **List of Requirements in Order to Use this Code:**
 - [x] Have python installed and know how to edit and run python files